Barry Soper: So what could a Kiwi utopia look like today?

 Well that's most certainly what New Zealand would have looked like if one highly paranoid man didn't have a rush of blood to the head in 1975.

-That's certainly the view of Brian Gaylor who's spent his life analysing assets and the economy and knew what he was talking about in a column in The Herald 12 years ago.
+That's certainly the view of Brian Gaynor who's spent his life analysing assets and the economy and knew what he was talking about in a column in the Herald 12 years ago.

-Gaylor was writing about the first action of the Rob Muldoon Government in 1975, taking apart the 37 month old compulsory superannuation scheme put in place the one term Kirk Labour Government.
+Gaynor was writing about the first action of the Rob Muldoon Government in 1975, taking apart the 37 month old compulsory superannuation scheme put in place by the one term Kirk Labour government.

 That destroyed this country's potential where if the fund had continued it would have a dozen years ago been worth $240 billion.